metamath/lamp-guide/docs/11/index.md

 proofs, but it *is* able to find some proofs automatically, especially when it can use many theorems that have already been proved.

-> Select just goal `syl`, and press
+> Select just goal `syl`, and click on
 > the icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify).
-> Click on "Prove".
+> Press on "Prove".
 The tool will soon reply with some options,
 > including one that uses `imim2i` and `ax-mp` that *completely*
 > proves the claim.
 Select that one (using the checkbox on its left)
 > and click on "Apply selected".